mkuthan/mkuthan.github.io/_posts/2012-11-13-how-to-convince-your-manager-to-adopt.md

 commercial version control, Git has proved itself.
 Git embodies a well architected, high performance implementation of distributed version control.
-Git is powerful, so it should be used with respect, but that power enables agile engineering workflows that simply cannot exist with other tools.
+Git is powerful, so it should be used with respect, but that power enables agile engineering workflows that simply can't exist with other tools.
 Git’s popularity is supported by the existence of GitHub.
 GitHub combines public and private Git repositories, social networking, and a host of other innovative tools and approaches.